Jawayd Anwar: Early life and education

-Jawayd Anwar was born on 18 April 1959 in the Islampura suburb of Lahore, Punjab, Pakistan.
+Jawayd Anwar was born on 18 April 1959 in the Sant Nagar suburb of Lahore, Punjab, Pakistan.
 The eldest member of a Bhatti family that emigrated from eastern Punjab of British India, he spent most of his childhood in Shahinabad, Sargodha.
 His father, Anwar Ali Bhatti, belonged to the city of Amritsar and worked as a civil servant in the Punjab Irrigation Department whereas Jawayd's mother, Nasir Akhtar, was a native of Jalandhar.
 His grandfather, Chaudhry Zahuruddin Bhatti, was a local zamindar who had migrated to Pakistan in the wake of the partition of India in 1947.

 Anwar attended Government Primary School in southern Sargodha and later enrolled at the Punjab Medical College in Faisalabad and also studied at the Oriental College in Lahore.
-After completing his MBBS, Anwar attained a doctor's degree and served at the Lahore General Hospital and later at the Allama Iqbal Medical College.
+After completing his MBBS, Anwar served at the Lahore General Hospital and later at the Allama Iqbal Medical College.
 Anwar was also a qualified psychiatrist.
-Anwar was fluent in at least four languages, Urdu, English, German, and Persian.
+Anwar was fluent in at least four languages, Urdu, Punjabi, English and German, and also had a working knowledge of Persian.